port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/java.md

 ### Script Usage

 1. Copy the script into a file in the root of your Java project.
 Make sure your `pom.xml` file is also located in the root of the project;
 2. Make the script executable.
-For instance, if you named the script `parse_and_send.sh`, you would use the following command;
+For instance, if you named the script `parse_and_send.sh`, you would use the following command:

    ```bash showLineNumbers
    chmod +x parse_and_send.sh